Going global with his doll collection

-Known as a toy collector and a practiced toymaker, he got thrust into the international limelight through growing a strong following on Instagram.
-It is no wonder that all eyes are on him globally, for he boasts a 9000-strong toy collection including everyone's beloved Barbie.
-He took things one step further by crafting haute couture outfits for some of his dolls with nothing more than tissue paper, showcasing them on his travels and social media platforms.
+Known as a toy collector and a practised toymaker, he got thrust into the international limelight through his strong following on Instagram.
+It is no wonder that all eyes are on him globally, for he boasts a 9,000-strong toy collection that includes the beloved icon, Barbie.
+He took things one step further by crafting haute couture outfits for his dolls with nothing more than tissue paper and showcased them on his travels and social media platforms.

-To celebrate the 60th anniversary of Barbie this 2019, he placed his private doll collection on display with Singapore's MINT Museum of Toys for the public to get a glimpse into the dolls' evolution from 1959 to 2019.
+To celebrate the 60th anniversary of Barbie this year, Jian Yang placed his private doll collection on display at Singapore’s MINT Museum of Toys for the public to get a glimpse into the dolls’ evolution from 1959 to 2019.

 Then again, passion, dedication and love know no bounds.

-B-Side has a quick conversation with Jian Yang on his collection and some thoughts he had growing his collection.
+B-Side has a quick conversation with Jian Yang on his collection.

 Share with us how your interest in collecting came about.

-In 1984, I was a 5 year old boy who saw a toy under the Christmas tree.
+In 1984, I was a 5-year-old boy who saw a toy under a Christmas tree.
 It happened to be a Barbie.
-At the time, it didn't occur to me it was a girl's toy.
+At the time, it didn’t occur to me it was a girl’s toy.

 I was a child.
 She was a toy.
 It made sense.

-After that, as I started outgrowing Transformers and He-Man and Star Wars, I never really realised this, but I just never stopped playing with Barbie.
-I've never seen myself as a collector.
-I just never stopped playing with a toy I love.
+After that, I started outgrowing Transformers, He-Man and Star Wars.
+I never really realised this, but I just never stopped playing with Barbie.
+I’ve never seen myself as a collector either.
+I just never stopped playing with a toy that I love.